AMD Instinct MI300X workload optimization

 ROCm profiling tools#

 Heterogenous systems, where programs run on both CPUs and GPUs, introduce additional complexities.
-Understanding the critical path and kernel execution is all the more important; so, performance tuning is a necessary component in the benchmarking process.
+Understanding the critical path and kernel execution is all the more important.
+So, performance tuning is a necessary component in the benchmarking process.

 With AMD’s profiling tools, developers are able to gain important insight into how efficiently their application is using hardware resources and effectively diagnose potential bottlenecks contributing to poor performance.
-Developers working with AMD Instinct accelerators have multiple tools depending on their specific profiling needs; these are:
+Developers working with AMD Instinct accelerators have multiple tools depending on their specific profiling needs; these include:

 ROCProfiler#